ann-xvii/g_assemblr/README.md

 ## Thanks for visiting General Assemblr!

 Feel free to ask questions or send pull requests.
+Donations can be made in pizza or green tea.
 Enjoy!